BookingBug/dev.bookingbug.com/docs/rest-api/service-booking.md

 ## Collect User Details
 This is the point where your user would enter their details before booking the appointment.
 You will need the two API calls at this stage.

 The First call is `GET /questions` this returns the questions that relate to that service.
-For example if we where to be creating a booking appointment for financial services, then at this point we could ask if the user has an standard or business account or if they have already started the process of finding a mortgage with other financial providers.
+For example, if we were to be creating a booking appointment for financial services, then at this point we could ask if the user has a standard or business account or if they have already started the process of finding a mortgage with other financial providers.

 The Second call is `GET /client_details` This returns the default client details you need to collect.
 Such as age, first name, last name, email, phone number and if you would like to receive a newsletter.

 ## Confirmation
-Once you've got to the confirmation section and your user has filled in there details. you can create or update the client by email and add the item to their basket.
+Once you've got to the confirmation section and your user has filled in their details. you can create or update the client by email and add the item to their basket.
 This is achieved with `POST basket/add_item?service_id=<service_id>`

 after this has been done you can confirm your user.
 OR you can have them check the details one more time and then click a confirm booking button.
-Either way once you are ready to put the booking through the system you will need to hit the `POST /basket/checkout` end point to complete the booking.
+Either way, once you are ready to put the booking through the system you will need to hit the `POST /basket/checkout` end point to complete the booking.